How Developers Stop Learning: Rise of the Expert Beginner

 As such, Advanced Beginners can break one of two ways: they can move to Competent and start to grasp the big picture and their place in it, or they can ‘graduate’ to Expert Beginner by assuming that they’ve graduated to Expert.
 This actually isn’t as immediately ridiculous as it sounds.
 Let’s go back to my erstwhile bowling career and consider what might have happened had I been the only or best bowler in the alley.
 I would have started out doing poorly and then quickly picked the low hanging fruit of skill acquisition to rapidly advance.
 Dunning-Kruger notwithstanding, I might have rationally concluded that I had a pretty good aptitude for bowling as my skill level grew quickly.
 And I might also have concluded somewhat rationally (if rather arrogantly) that me leveling off indicated that I had reached the pinnacle of bowling skill.
 After all, I don’t see anyone around me that’s better than me, and there must be some point of mastery, so I guess I’m there.

 The real shame of this is that a couple of inferences that aren’t entirely irrational lead me to a false feeling of achievement and then spur me on to opt out of further improvement.
 I go from my optimistic self-assessment to a logical fallacy as my bowling career continues: “I know that I’m doing it right because, as an expert, I’m pretty much doing everything right by definition.”
 (For you logical fallacy buffs, this is circular reasoning/begging the question).
-Looking at the graphic on the right, you’ll notice that it depicts a state machine of the Dreyfus model as you would expect it.
+Looking at the graphic above, you’ll notice that it depicts a state machine of the Dreyfus model as you would expect it.
 At each stage, one might either progress to the next one or remain in the current one (with the exception of Novice or Advanced Beginner who I feel can’t really remain at that phase without abandoning the activity).
 The difference is that I’ve added the Expert Beginner to the chart as well.

 The Expert Beginner has nowhere to go because progression requires an understanding that he has a lot of work to do, and that is not a readily available conclusion.
 You’ll notice that the Expert Beginner is positioned slightly above Advanced Beginner but not on the level of Competence.
 This is because he is not competent enough to grasp the big picture and recognize the irony of his situation, but he is slightly more competent than the Advanced Beginner due mainly to, well, extensive practice being a Beginner.
 If you’ve ever heard the aphorism about “ten years of experience or the same year of experience ten times,” the Expert Beginner is the epitome of the latter.
 The Expert Beginner has perfected the craft of bowling a 160 out of 300 possible points by doing exactly the same thing week in and week out with no significant deviations from routine or desire to experiment.
 This is because he believes that 160 is the best possible score by virtue of the fact that he scored it.